hengenlab/temp_dependent_predation/README.md

 # predation_dynamics

-Code used for spatial and experimental plotting and analysis.
+Code used for spatial and experimental plotting and analysis:

 1. '1_Plot_land.R' - Plotting functions for spatial data
 2. '2_Richness_rasters.sh' - Shell script for generating taxon richness rasters from shapefiles